 The most prevalent building size and type in Lafayette are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 57.68% owning and 42.32% renting.

 There is a lot of housing in Lafayette built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Lafayette built between 1940-1969 (30.57%).
 A lesser amount of the housing stock also hails from between 2000 and later (13.47%).
 There's also some housing in Lafayette built before 1939 (4.93%).

 Lafayette home appreciation rates

-Relative to Louisiana, our data show that Lafayette's latest annual appreciation rate is lower than 50% of the other cities and towns in Louisiana.
+Relative to Louisiana, our data show that Lafayette's latest annual appreciation rate is higher than 60% of the other cities and towns in Louisiana.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Lafayette differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Lafayette - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 1990, to assist you in making the best Lafayette real estate investment or home purchase decisions.